 Read Your Contract

 Before you call to cancel your service, it’s essential to read your cable contract.
-Cable providers purposely love to bury fees within the fine print.
+Cable and satellite TV providers purposely love to bury fees within the fine print.

 However, reading through the contract will give you an idea of what cancellation fees they might charge.